designbyfront/Import-Data-into-ExpressionEngine/README.md

 ## Support ##

 For more information and support, please use the [issues page](http://github.com/designbyfront/Import-Data into-ExpressionEngine/issues) or contact us at info@designbyfront.com

+## License and Attribution ##

+This work is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported.
+To view a copy of this license, visit [http://creativecommons.org/licenses/by-sa/3.0/](http://creativecommons.org/licenses/by-sa/3.0/) or send a letter to `Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA`

 ## Created by Front ###